schnetler/roast-ts/README.md

 - **Developer Friendly**: Intuitive fluent API with excellent IDE support
 - **Flexible**: Support for both programmatic and YAML-based workflow definitions
 - **Extensible**: Easy to create custom tools and integrate with existing systems

+### Why Structured Workflows Matter

+If you've worked with multi-agent AI systems, you've likely encountered the chaos that emerges when agents operate without rails.
+What starts as a simple task can quickly devolve into a tangled mess of agents calling each other, losing context, or worse—getting stuck in infinite loops.
+Your customers expect software to be predictable and reliable, but unstructured agent interactions are anything but.

+Roast solves this by putting you back in control:

+- **You Own the Flow**: Define explicit paths for execution—no more agents wandering off into unexpected territory
+- **Bounded Context**: Each agent knows exactly what it owns and where its responsibilities end
+- **Small, Focused Agents**: Instead of monolithic agents trying to do everything, compose small, specialized tools
+- **No Infinite Loops**: Built-in safeguards ensure your workflows terminate predictably
+- **Deterministic Results**: Same inputs produce same outputs, making debugging and testing actually possible

+Think of it as guard rails for AI: you get the power of intelligent agents without sacrificing the predictability your applications need.

 ## Features